 \subsection{Base pressure coefficient}

-To evaluate the pressure drag changes of the model, 17 pressure taps are installed on its rear surface as illustrated in figure~\ref{fig:Geometry_Measurements}(b).
-The amount of pressure taps as well as its spatial distribution is sufficient to describe the base pressure and its topology.
-This has been verified by the data from the large eddy simulation analyzed in \citet{Osth14}.
-The differential SensorTehcnics HCLA 02X5DB off-set pressure sensors operate with the upstream static pressure $p_o$ as the reference value and within a range of $\pm\,250\,\text{Pa}$.
-We normalize the pressure by using the dynamic head $q_o$ as:
+Pressure drag variations are measured by 17 pressure taps, which are distributed on the rear surface as illustrated in figure~\ref{fig:fig2}(b).
+As large eddy simulations of this bluff body configuration by \citet{Osth14} demonstrated, both the number and disposition of the pressure taps are sufficient to determine the base pressure distribution along the rear side of the model.
+The differential off-set pressure sensors (HCLA 02X5DB) operate in a range of $\pm\,250\,\text{Pa}$ with the upstream static pressure $p_o$ as reference.
+The nominal response delay of these sensors is about $0.5\,\text{ms}$, which enables us to perform unsteady pressure measurements according to \citet{Ruiz09}.
+The acquisition frequency of all pressure taps is set to $6.25\,\text{kHz}$.